-- a plain text file, or - a PDF obtained by exporting a document from a word processor.
+- a plain (unformatted) text file, or - a PDF obtained by exporting a document from a word processor.

 Do not submit a PDF that is just an image of a document, obtained by scanning or taking a photo.
 It will not be accepted.
-Your submission must have both the questions and your answers.